Harry Charsley: Port Vale

 On 28 January 2022, Charlsey joined League Two side Port Vale for an undisclosed fee.
 Manager Darrell Clarke had looked to strengthen the midfield department after injuries to Tom Conlon and Jake Taylor.
 Charlsey was part of a midfield three of Tom Pett and Ben Garrity that helped the "Valiants" to put together a winning run in March.
 He scored his first goal for the "Valiants" on 5 April, to secure a 1–0 victory at Salford City.
 He played as a substitute in the play-off final at Wembley Stadium as Vale secured promotion with a 3–0 victory over Mansfield Town; Michael Baggaley of The Sentinel wrote that "[Charsley put in] a typically dynamic performance against his old club".
 He made ten appearances in the first half of the 2022–23 season, but left the club by mutual consent in January 2023 after securing a deal elsewhere;director of football David Flitcroft said that "Harry's ability in training has been high, but due to the competition in front of him the minutes on the pitch haven't been available".

 Newport County

 On 17 January 2023, Charsley joined League Two club Newport County on an 18-month contract; the move reunited him with Graham Coughlan, his former manager at Mansfield.
 He made his debut at Rodney Parade in a 2–1 win over Swindon Town on 4 February.
 He scored his first goal for Newport in a 2–1 defeat at Salford City on 4 March.
+He scored two goals in 16 games in the second half of the 2022–23 season.

+In September 2023 he injured his ankle in training and was ruled out of action for up to ten weeks.
+He recovered and went on play 39 games in the 2023–24 season, scoring five goals and featuring in the FA Cup third round defeat to Manchester United.

+Oldham Athletic

+On 2 July 2024, Charlsley joined National League club Oldham Athletic on a two-year deal after manager Micky Mellon worked hard to tempt him to drop into non-League football.
+He scored on his debut for Oldham on 10 August, in a 3–0 win over Braintree Town at Boundary Park.
+He endured a stop-start 2024–25 season due to injury and missed the second half of the campaign after undergoing hip surgery.